DOI10.47051/IJPE4015

 Spanish common names: Anolis del musgo, anolis de Fitch.

 Recognition: ♂♂ 34.5 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=9.6 cm. ♀♀ 31.2 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=8.7 cm..1,2 Anoles are easily distinguishable from other lizards by their diurnal habits, extensible dewlap in males (can be present in females also), expanded digital pads, and granular scales on the dorsum and belly.3,4 The Mossy Anole (Anolis fitchi) can be identified from other co-occurring anoles based on its large body size, dorsal coloration, and dewlap pattern.
-The dorsum is olive green with dark brown bands, spots, and reticulations that resemble the pattern of moss; the iris is bluish-turquoise or maroon depending on the population.2,5 The dewlap in adult males is large, extending to the middle of belly, brown with yellowish scales at the base, becoming pale yellow laterally (Fig. 1).2,5 The female dewlap is smaller.
+The dorsum is olive green with dark brown bands, spots, and reticulations that resemble the pattern of moss; the iris is bluish-turquoise or maroon depending on the population.2,5 The dewlap in adult males is large, extending to the middle of the belly, brown with yellowish scales at the base, becoming pale yellow laterally (Fig. 1).2,5 The female dewlap is smaller.
 In northern populations it is blotched black on saffron yellow; in southern populations, uniformly brown with yellow scales.2,5 Anolis fitchi is most similar to A. podocarpus, a species that occurs south of the known distribution of A. fitchi and has a dark pinkish brown dewlap.2

 Figure showing variation among individuals of Anolis fitchi